ajitagupta/howtoacethebehavioralinterview/README.md

 ## III) Questions
 Most interviews end with a round of questions where the candidate gets the chance to clarify doubts and ask further questions.
 Avail the opportunity!
 Here are some examples:
 ### 1. What major challenges does the job entail?
-Make sure you have prepared your own list of possible options.
+Make sure you have prepared your own list of possible options before.
 ### 2. What is the mode of operation?
 What is the size of the team?
 Agile, Scrum, Kanban, Lean, etc.
 ### 3. What is expected of me?
 What are my key responsibilities?